kit-data-manager/webpage/_fair-do-lab/index.markdown

 The {{ page.title }} is a configurable structure of services to fulfill generic FAIR Digital Object (FAIR DO) use cases.
 It is a proposal for research which can be configured and extended to specific needs.
 As the {{ page.title }} is easy to run on local computers and its default configuration offers a sandboxed PID service, it is therefore also suited to serve developers as a testing environment.

 As its core, it uses the [Typed PID Maker], which then will notify other services about its actions, so they can automatically react to those.
 For example, an indexer service will put new or changed record information into a search engine without any human interaction required.

+The FAIR DO Lab is based on its predecessor, the FAIR DO Testbed, which was [introduced at the RDA Virtual Plenary 17 Poster](https://doi.org/10.5445/ir/1000131613) Session.
+In contrast to it, the FAIR DO Lab aims for production ready software rather than experimentation.

 ## Features